alevinru/CWClient/README.md

 Method does `exactMatch:true` requests

-> If you regullary do a noticeable amount of over-the-marked priced buys they would ban you revoking CW API credentials
+> If you regullary do a noticeable amount of over-the-marked priced buys they would revoke CW API credentials from you

 Sample result assuming quantity is 1 and itemCode is 07